Pros And Cons Of Mortgage Forbearance

 If a sign-in page does not automatically pop up in a new tab, click here

 If you’re facing an ongoing financial hardship, call your loan servicer.
 Explain the situation to them before you ever miss a payment.
 If you decide to apply for forbearance, your mortgage lender may request some documentation and information, including:

 - An itemized list of your monthly household expenses

-- An overview that explains the current financial hardship that you’re facing and its cause
+- An overview of the financial hardship you’re facing and its cause

-- Information on when you expect current financial challenges to be resolved
+- Information on when you expect the financial hardship to be resolved

-- Any documents that substantiate your claim of financial hardship
+- Documents that substantiate your claim of financial hardship

 CARES Act Adjustments To Requirements